compomics/ThermoRawFileParser/README.md

                                Specify this or an input file -i.
   -j, --json=VALUE           The json input file (Required).
   -p, --print_example        Show a json input file example.
   -o, --output=VALUE         The output directory.
-If not specified, the output
+Specify this or an output
+                               file.
+Specifying neither writes to the input directory.
+  -b, --output_file=VALUE    The output file.
+Specify this or an output
+                               directory.
+Specifying neither writes to the
+                               input directory.
-                               is written to the input directory -b, --base64               Encodes the content of the xic vectors as base 64 encoded string.
+  -6, --base64               Encodes the content of the xic vectors as base 64
+                               encoded string.
   -s, --stdout               Pipes the output into standard output.
 Logging is
                                being turned off.